 Fundamental Procedural Fairness: The Sine Qua Non for the Enforcement of Third-Party Releases Authorized in a Foreign Proceeding

-“Fundamental Procedural Fairness: The Sine Qua Non for the Enforcement of Third-Party Releases Authorized in a Foreign Proceeding,” by Ira L. Herman, Evan J. Zucker, and Matthew E. Kaslow was published in the July 2021 edition of the ABI Journal, a publication of the American Bankruptcy Institute.
-Reprinted with permission.
+“Fundamental Procedural Fairness: The Sine Qua Non for the Enforcement of Third-Party Releases Authorized in a Foreign Proceeding,” by Ira L. Herman, Evan J. Zucker, and Matthew E. Kaslow was published in the April 2022 edition of The Temple 10-Q, Temple’s Business Law Magazine.